fabric8io/configmapcontroller/README.md

     configmap.fabric8.io/update-on-change: "foo"
 ```

-Then, providing `configmapcontroller` is running, whenever you edit the `ConfigMap` called `foo` the configmapcontroller will update the `Deployment`, `StatefulSet` or `DaemonSet` by labeling it and hence triggering a rolling update on the object.
+Then, providing `configmapcontroller` is running, whenever you edit the `ConfigMap` called `foo` the configmapcontroller will update the `Deployment`, `StatefulSet` or `DaemonSet` by labeling it and hence triggering a rolling update on the object provided that .spec.updateStrategy.type is set to `RollingUpdate`.

 The label would be